Nodding Wild Onion

 Helianthus angustifolius

-The leaves are sparse and small, making the entire plant appear to be a bountiful bouquet.
+The leaves are very narrow and when in bloom, the plant appears to be a bountiful bouquet.
 It has a long blooming period.
 If left standing, the dried seeds support many birds in winter.
 Under favorable conditions, this plant grows large and spreads readily.
 Grown from Kentucky-source seed.

 Light: Full Sun